 A registration notice in relation to a transfer error correction request must include the following information:

-In relation to the Network Operator and the FRO for that supply point immediately prior to the registration;
+in relation to the Network Operator and the affected FRO:

-MIRN for the delivery point to which the transfer error correction request relates; and
+the MIRN for the delivery point to which the transfer error correction request relates; and

 the User who delivered the transfer request to AEMO;

-In relation to the User who delivered the transfer error correction request to AEMO for that Network Operator delivery point;
+in relation to the User who delivered the transfer error correction request to AEMO:

-MIRN for the delivery point to which the transfer error correction request relates; and
+the MIRN for the delivery point to which the transfer error correction request relates; and

-the FRO for that delivery point immediately prior to the registration.
+the affected FRO.

 MANIFEST DATA ERRORS

-Resolution of Manifest Data errors
+Notice by Participant

-If a Market Participant becomes aware of a manifest error in the data it has provided to or received from AEMO under Part C or Part D of these Procedures it may notify AEMO that it reasonably believes there is a manifest error in the data it has provided or received.
+If a Participant becomes aware of a manifest error in the data it has provided to or received from AEMO under Chapter 3 or Chapter 8 of these Procedures it may notify AEMO that it reasonably believes there is a manifest error in the data it has provided or received.

 The notification provided to AEMO under paragraph (a) must include at least the following: